 On the other hand, it may not be enough to have a million followers.
 As Lifewire noted, it all boils down to engagement.
 A few thousand followers who are actively liking, sharing and commenting on a post is a more effective barometer of how successful an influencer is because he or she shapes their opinions, views, and actions of their audience in the future.

 This niche is booming and rewarding for brands.
 An estimated average return on investment (ROI) of influencer posts is pegged at $6.85 per dollar spent.
+And certain niches, like influencers and casinos can return even more.
 Additionally, the industry could expand from $1.07 billion in 2017 to $2.38 billion in 2019.
 An influencer can make as much as $10,000 or even higher per campaign.

 Here are five ways to spot a fake influencer:

 1. He or she copies content from other influencers